asset-group/asset-group.github.io/_projects/secure-embedded.md

 Applicants should possess a Ph.D. degree in Computer Science or equivalent.
-A successful candidate should have a strong research experience in some of the following fields: program analysis, symbolic execution, formal verification, model checking, testing, security.
+A successful candidate should have a strong research experience in some of the following fields: program analysis, symbolic execution, computer architecture, formal verification, model checking, testing, security.
 A Post-Doctoral position is time-limited for a year and extendable to two years upon satisfactory evaluation by the investigators.